“I’m writing my will,” I announced.

 “Maybe they’re hybrids.
 Fifty percent rhino, fifty percent… I dunno… hippo.
 Someone will have DNA-tested their lineage.”

 “Maybe they no longer think of themselves as rhinos.
-Maybe they self-identify as something completely different.”
+Maybe they identify as something completely different.”

 I could feel it all slipping away from me.